ysucomputerclub/constitution/README.md

 ### Section 4: Officer Duties

 President - shall coordinate timely group meetings, prepare agenda for meetings, communicate with the officers and meet with the advisor when it is needed.
+The President should also ideally be the visionary for the Club, and have a grasp on all activities and event-planning therein.

 Vice President - shall assist the President to coordinate timely group meetings, prepare agenda for meetings, communicate with the officers and meet with the advisor when it is needed.
 Shall preside in the absence of the President.
+The Vice President should also ideally be the visionary for the Club, and have a grasp on all activities and event-planning therein.

 Treasurer - shall manage the finances of the YSU Computer Club.
 Shall record income and expenditures and review budgets proposed by the events committee.
 The Treasurer must review each proposed expenditure with the President.
 The Treasurer must advise students wishing to fundraise for YSU Computer Club's activities on best-practices, and is expected to educate themselves and reach out to YSU and the community on such matters.
 The Treasurer must work with the advisor to complete and submit a 990-N every tax year.

 Secretary - shall keep meeting notes for all meetings, keep documentation of events held, write procedual documentation on how to go about running events including new events that YCC may run in the future and, maintain organization of the YCC Google Drive.
 The Secretary shall also maintain current members in Symplicity to comply with YSU Student Activities.

-Lead Safety Officer - shall be the primary point of contact regarding disputes between members in the club and at any YCC event.
+Lead Safety Officer (optional, the other four officers may be trained to be the safety officer if there is nobody willing to fill this role) - shall be the primary point of contact regarding disputes between members in the club and at any YCC event.
 They shall also be the primary liaison with Student Conduct should an issue or incident occur, and shall be responsible to be up to date on the Student Code of Conduct and convey these policies to the organization.

 ### Section 5: Officer Removal

-The officers of the organization may remove a fellow officer from office by a four-fifths majority vote of the board, as determined by a public vote in a regular meeting.
+The officers of the organization may remove a fellow officer from office by a three-fourths majority vote of the board, as determined by a public vote in a regular meeting.
 The members may remove an officer by a two-thirds majority vote in the YCC Discord, and the poll must stay posted for a period of one week.
-A two-week notice must be given of intent to remove the officer as well as contacting the faculty advisor about the removal proceedings.
+A one week notice must be given of intent to remove the officer as well as contacting the faculty advisor about the removal proceedings.

 ### Section 6: Officer Resignation